GrinonBarrett/Taksidos/Core Rules/Creatures/Peludar.md

 **Venomous Quills**: Anytime the peludar is grappled or trampled, that creature makes contact with the toxins secreted theough quills hidden in the peludars fur, inflicting a toxic attack

 **Unsettling Crawl**: In place of swimming, the peludar may running along the surface below and use its run movement.
-It must be in contact with the ground to opt tk do so.
+It must be in contact with the ground to opt to do so.

 **Held Breath**: The peludar may hold its breath for an hour.

 **Breath Weapon**: The peludar may exhale a lengthy blast of flaming chemicals.
 This is a line 12 yards in length and is half a foot high and wide.
 Anything caught within the line suffers a Fire attack.
 The critical hit inflicted by the attack is treated as a necrotic attack.
 It must rest before doing so.
 Alternatively, it may cause the breath weapon to take the form of a cone.
 Doing so reduces the length to one third of its usual length as it sweeps its head side to side.

-**Controlled Burst**: The peludar may loose a small blast using the same
+**Controlled Burst**: The peludar may loose a small blast using the same mechanism as its breath weapon.
+This is a ranged attack against a foe within 18 yards.
+Optimal range is 12 yards or less.
+This inflicts both a fire and a necrotic attack.
+It may do this once per encounter and an additional time between rests.